 The Brave New Fellows Program offers activist storytellers from communities of color and/or economically marginalized communities a 1 year, paid opportunity to work with Brave New Films and learn how to create and distribute media that makes a difference.
 The fellowship equips activists to use film to support their social justice work and prepares them for jobs in nonprofits, alternative media and documentary filmmaking through hands-on experience.
 As compensation, each fellow receives $800/week for the duration of the fellowship, medical and dental insurance, and paid time off.

-The Cultural Vistas Fellowship provides up to 15 U.S. university students the opportunity to enrich their academic learning through professional internship and immersion experiences in Argentina, Germany or India.
+The Cultural Vistas Fellowship provides up to 15 U.S. university students the opportunity to enrich their academic learning through professional internship and immersion experiences in Argentina, Germany, or India.
 It includes a 6-week virtual seminar, 8-week internships abroad, orientation and reentry seminars in NYC, and post-program service projects.
-The fellowship awards covers the cost of travel, housing and emergency medical insurance.
+The fellowship awards cover the cost of travel, housing, and emergency medical insurance.
 Strong preference will be given to students historically underrepresented in international exchange.

 The Environmental Fellows Program (EFP) is a national program that seeks to diversify the environmental and conservation philanthropic sector by supporting the career aspirations of graduate students from traditionally underrepresented groups.
 Fellows are placed in a 12-week paid internship with one of our partner philanthropic organizations.
 Applicants must be U.S. citizens, permanent residents, or DACA/DREAMers (Deferred Action for Childhood Arrivals).
 International students are ineligible.